howcasperwhat/mathjax-intellisense/.github/CONTRIBUTING.md

 pnpm run release
 ```

-, and then commit `chore: update` and push the changes.
+, and push the changes.
 This will trigger a GitHub Action to publish the extensions.